Sergei Korolev

 Although Korolev trained as an aircraft designer, his greatest strengths proved to be in design integration, organization and strategic planning.
 Arrested on a false official charge as a "member of an anti-Soviet counter-revolutionary organization" (which would later be reduced to "saboteur of military technology"), he was imprisoned in 1938 for almost six years, including a few months in a Kolyma labour camp.
-Following his release he became a recognized rocket designer and a key figure in the development of the Soviet Intercontinental ballistic missile program.
+Following his release he became a recognized rocket designer and the key figure in the development of the Soviet Intercontinental ballistic missile program.
 He later directed the Soviet space program and was made a Member of Soviet Academy of Sciences, overseeing the early successes of the Sputnik and Vostok projects including the first human Earth orbit mission by Yuri Gagarin on 12 April 1961.
 Korolev's unexpected death in 1966 interrupted implementation of his plans for a Soviet crewed Moon landing before the United States 1969 mission.